ECMAScript® 2024 Language Specification

 This property has the attributes { [[Writable]]: false, [[Enumerable]]: false, [[Configurable]]: true }.

 SharedArrayBuffer instances inherit properties from the SharedArrayBuffer prototype object.
-SharedArrayBuffer instances each have an [[ArrayBufferData]] internal slot.
-SharedArrayBuffer instances which are not growable each have an [[ArrayBufferByteLength]] internal slot.
-SharedArrayBuffer instances which are growable each have an [[ArrayBufferByteLengthData]] internal slot and an [[ArrayBufferMaxByteLength]] internal slot.
+SharedArrayBuffer instances each have an [[ArrayBufferData]] internal slot and an [[ArrayBufferByteLength]] internal slot.

 Note